McDowell beats 100-1 odds for upset Daytona 500 victory

+DAYTONA BEACH, Fla.
+(AP) — Michael McDowell was glued to Brad Keselowski’s bumper, watching and waiting for his chance to win the Daytona 500.

+Joey Logano was the leader, the laps were winding down and yet no one had the nerve to pull out of traffic.
+McDowell was certain Keselowski would go for it eventually, and when he did, McDowell would play his hand.

-He stayed right where he was, flat in the gas, and drove through a crash scene at Daytona International Speedway.
-With a fiery multi-car pileup in his rearview mirror, the journeyman pulled of a stunning upset early Monday morning.
+On the final lap, Keselowski attempted to dart around Logano, but Logano threw a block on his teammate that crashed them both.
+McDowell stayed right where he was, flat in the gas, and drove through a crash scene for a stunning upset.

+“I knew he would go for a race-winning move and my plan was to let him make that move,” McDowell said. ”I knew I didn’t want to make my move too early, so I was committed to the (Keselowski) bumper and when he made the move, the hole opened up.”

 A 100-1 underdog when the race began Sunday afternoon, McDowell won for the first time in 358 Cup starts when the checkered flag finally flew about 15 minutes after midnight.
 The race was stopped by rain for almost six hours and ended nine hours after the green flag waved at Daytona International Speedway.

-“So many years just grinding it out and hoping for an opportunity like this,” McDowell said.
-“Such a great way to get a first victory — a Daytona 500.
-Are you kidding me?”
+“There’s been lots of years where I was wondering what the heck am I doing and why am I doing it?”
+McDowell said.
+“I always knew if I just kept grinding that one day everything will line up and go right.”

-NASCAR’s season-opener was stacked with storylines.
+NASCAR’s season opener was stacked with storylines.
 Denny Hamlin was trying for a record third-consecutive Daytona 500 victory, and the team he started with Michael Jordan was debuting with driver Bubba Wallace.

-Kyle Larson was back after nearly a year in exile for using a racial slur, and reigning Cup champion Chase Elliott tried for his first Daytona 500 win.
+Kyle Larson was back after nearly a year in exile for using a racial slur, and reigning Cup champion Chase Elliott was going for his first Daytona 500 win.

 And all the way at the back of the field, 1990 Daytona 500 winner Derrike Cope made what he said would be his final NASCAR start.
 At 62 he was the oldest driver in the field, and his upset victory 31 years ago was considered the biggest in race history.